Calyx of Held: Structure

-For every principal neuron there is one calyx, and for most GBC axons there is only a single calyx, although there are exceptions to this pairing.
+For every MNTB principal neuron there is one calyx, and for most GBC axons there is only a single calyx, although there are exceptions to this pairing.
 This in general creates a one-to-one ratio between GBCs, the calyces of Held, and the principal neurons.
 The calyx of Held encompasses the principal neuron with a distinct morphology: branching of the calyx allows the creation of second- and third-order networks.
 Each branch establishes a connection with the principal neuron, establishing a large number of active zones.
 This is unusual for synaptic terminals in the brain, as most create a single active zone.
 Each calyx contains anywhere from 300 to 700 active zones, and in each of the active zones there are about 100 glutamate-containing vesicles with about 3 docked vesicles at a time.
 These vesicles are large, consistent with the findings regarding quantal size in other adult synapses.
 Dense-core vesicles, usually containing neuropeptides, are also present, but further research is needed to determine their content and function.

 To maintain the structure of the synapse, as with other synapses, there are many microtubules.
 The calyx has a large number of microtubules at the base of the terminal.
 These microtubules carry out a variety of functions, such as providing stability to the synapse, restricting the distribution of the synaptic vesicles, and localizing the mitochondria.
 Mitochondria have three important functions at the synaptic terminal: allowing the synapse to meet metabolic needs (especially for removal of calcium after depolarization), buffering the calcium by allowing uptake of calcium into the mitochondria, and providing energy for glutamate synthesis.

 Various glial cells are also associated with the calyx of Held.
 Two types of glial cells surround the calyx: astrocytes and NG2 glial cells.
 The astrocytes express glutamate transporters to remove glutamate from the synapse.
 This is the only known mechanism for removal of glutamate from the synapse.
 The NG2 glial cells express AMPA receptors.